Yunqi Hong

 I am a second-year PhD student in the Computer Science Department at UCLA, advised by Prof. Cho-Jui Hsieh.

-My research focuses on LLM post-training, inferencing, and downstream applications.
+My research focuses on LLM post-training and multimodal reasoning.
 I am currently working on LLM reinforcement learning, reward modeling, and text-to-image generation.
+I am particularly interested in understanding and mitigating failure modes in optimization, such as reward hacking, distribution shift, and evaluation bias, and in designing scalable methods that improve model performance using limited or unlabeled data.
 Previously, I explored topics in LLM automatic prompt optimization, model interpretability, scalable graph adversarial attacks, graph representation learning, and recommender systems.

 I also collaborate with Prof. Neil Y.C.
-Lin on developing LLM-driven methods for biomedical research.
+Lin on interdisciplinary projects, including applying LLM-driven methods to biomedical research, such as medical image analysis and drug prediction with LLMs.

 news